awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 Condition keys are single\-valued or multi\-valued\.
 To determine whether an AWS KMS condition key is single\-valued or multi\-valued, see the **Value type** column in the condition key description\.
 + *Single\-valued * condition keys have at most one value in the authorization context \(the request or resource\)\.
 For example, because each API call can originate from only one AWS account, [kms:CallerAccount](#conditions-kms-caller-account) is a single valued condition key\.
 Do not use a set operator with a single\-valued condition key\.
 + *Multi\-valued* condition keys have multiple values in the authorization context \(the request or resource\)\.
-For example, because each CMK can have multiple aliases, [kms:ResourceAliases](#conditions-kms-resource-aliases) can have multiple values\.
+For example, because each KMS key can have multiple aliases, [kms:ResourceAliases](#conditions-kms-resource-aliases) can have multiple values\.
 Multi\-valued condition keys require a set operator\.

 Note that the difference between single\-valued and multi\-valued condition keys depends on the number of values in the authorization context; not the number of values in the policy condition\.